 Time dissolved in the darkness that was at times, so heavy Gerry wasn't sure if his eyes were open.
 The impenetrable black he stared into was like a preview of oblivion.
 Eventually, Gerry became used to the smell of the decaying bodies as well as his own bodily waste pooling around him, cultivating microbes that were beginning to slowly eat away at his flesh.
 For Gerry death would not be a solitary moment, he was dissolving into the emptiness.
 Besides the stench, there was little left of his dark, quiet world, until he heard the first squeaks the tapping of tiny claws on the tile floor.

 The furry looters seemed to be multiplying.
 He could hear them all over the room.
 Squeaking the location of the tastiest morsels of human remains.
 Gerry could hear the fabric of his sheets tussling.
-He looked down to his feet.
+He looked down at his feet.
 His eyes strained in the darkness.
 He could see a rat crawling up his legs.
-As it got closer, he could see its blood stained whiskers.
+As it got closer, he could see its bloodstained whiskers.
 It got close enough for him to look into its dark marble eyes before it took its first bite out of his face.